robertfg/robertfg.github.io/Readme.md

 1. .main-nav: formats main navigation bar, e.g., color, list style (no bullets), absolute position at right side of screen, padding, and box shadow.
 2. #index: one of four id tags, each one of which links to the body tag of each of the four pages.
 The purpose is to uniquely identify each page, so that I could extract the header from the html and create it dynamically using JavaScript.
 There is some formatting, e.g., background color or linear gradient.
 3. .col: the column class floats columns to the left and assigns a padding.
+4. .primary, .secondary., .tertiary: each class represents a column within the .col class div.
+Typically, these classes have a width attribute.
+Often, display is set to none for smaller widths.
+5. .banner: on the Home page, there is a banner that specifies a background linear gradient, a height, and a bottom padding.
+The text alignment is set to center, vertical alignment to middle.

 ## Custom JavaScript Functions
 The JavaScript functions I created are: